SabryTarek/docx/programming/languages/c-lang/STL.md

-in 32-bit applications memry address is 32 bit unction pointers are just a way to assign a function to a variable
+in 32-bit applications memory address is 32 bit function pointers are just a way to assign a function to a variable

-display() -> calling a function display -> getting the function pointer
+- display() -> calling a function
+- display -> getting the function pointer
-&display -> getting the function memory address
+- &display -> getting the function memory address

 standard bind